hackbio-ca/variant-map-imputation-mavedb/CONTRIBUTING.md

 ## License

-By contributing to `demo-project`, you agree that your contributions will be licensed under the MIT License.
+By contributing to `variant-map-imputation-mavedb`, you agree that your contributions will be licensed under the MIT License.

-We appreciate your contributions and look forward to working together to improve `demo-project`!
+We appreciate your contributions and look forward to working together to improve `variant-map-imputation-mavedb`!